rfivesix/hypertrack/documentation/overview.md

-# Hypertrack: Project Overview (Current Implementation)
+# Hypertrack: Project Overview

-This document describes the app as implemented in the **current working copy**.
+This document describes the app as currently implemented.

 ## Scope